stennety/mywebsite/_drafts/common-database-design-standards.md

 ---
-layout: post
+layout: "post"
-title: Common Database Design Standards
+title: "Common Database Design Standards"
 ---

 There are some common database design standards which are often seen: